KQM-git/TCL/characters/unreleased/rosaria.md

 {% tabs %}
 {% tab title="Passive" %}
-## Gallant Journey

-When dispatched on an expedition on Liyue, time consumed is reduced by 25%
 {% endtab %}

 {% tab title="Ascension 1" %}
-## Steady Breathing

-Sword, Claymore or Polearm-wielding characters within the field created by **Chonghua’s Layered Frost** have their Normal ATK SPD increased by 8%.
 {% endtab %}

 {% tab title="Ascension 4" %}
-## Rimechaser Blade

-When the field created by Chonghua’s Layered Frost disappears, another **Spirit Blade** will be summoned to strike nearby opponents:

-* Deals 100% of **Chonghua’s Layered Frost**’s DMG as AoE Cryo DMG.
-* Decreases Cryo Res of opponents hit by 10%
 {% endtab %}
 {% endtabs %}